-At the current state of development the package only supports population-based studies, although we would hope to provide support for family-based studies soon.
-Both quantitative and qualitative phenotypes may be analysed.
-Flexible association testing functions are provided which can carry out single SNP tests which control for potential confounding by quantitative and qualitative covariates.
+For population-based studies, both quantitative and qualitative phenotypes may be analysed but, at present, rather more limited facilities are available for family- based studies.
+Flexible functions are provided which can carry out single SNP tests which control for potential confounding by quantitative and qualitative covariates.
 Tests involving several SNPs taken together as "tags" are also supported.
 Efficient calculation of pair-wise linkage disequilibrium measures is implemented and data input functions include a function which can download data directly from the international HapMap project website.

-The package is described by Clayton and Leung (2007) Human Heredity, 64:45-51.
+The package was described by Clayton and Leung (2007) Human Heredity, 64: 45-51.
+Since this publication many new facilities have been introduced.
+These are explored in further vignettes.